sap-tutorials/Tutorials/tutorials/abap-environment-abap-sql/abap-environment-abap-sql.md

     ![User](945.png)

   4. The navigator shows all exposed objects in your SQL schema `ZOrders`.
-You can click on one of the CDS entities and Excel will show a preview of the data content.
+You can choose one of the CDS entities and Excel will show a preview of the data content.

     ![preview](920.png)